 The best 180 day (six month) term deposit rate is currently 2.85 per cent from ME Bank.

 The best 12 month (one year) term deposit is currently 3.00 per cent from Teachers Mutual Bank, The Rock and UniBank.

 The best two year term deposit rate is currently 3.10 per cent from NAB, People’s Choice and Qudos Bank.

-You can check out all the term deposit rates and products listed on InfoChoice here.
+You can check out all our best term deposit rates and products listed on InfoChoice.